cairo-book/cairo-book/src/ch99-01-05-02-component-dependencies.md

 Consider a component called `OwnableCounter` whose purpose is to create a counter that can only be incremented by its owner.
 This component can be embedded in any contract, so that any contract that uses it will have a counter that can only be incremented by its owner.

 The first way to implement this is to create a single component that contains both counter and ownership features from within a single component.
 However, this approach is not recommended: our goal is to minimize the amount of code duplication and take advantage of component reusability.
-Instead, we can create a new component that _depends_ on the `Ownable' component for the ownership features, and internally defines the logic for the counter.
+Instead, we can create a new component that _depends_ on the `Ownable` component for the ownership features, and internally defines the logic for the counter.

 Here's the complete implementation, which we'll break down right after: